NSerbin/nserbin.github.io/content/posts/aws/aws-networking/from-nginx-to-alb.md

 ---
-title: "From NGINX EC2 to AWS ALB for 70+ redirects - and cut costs by 70%"
+title: "NGINX Out, ALB In - 70% Cheaper Redirects with Zero Servers"
-date: 2025-07-13T22:00:00+01:00
+date: 2025-07-14T22:00:00+01:00
-hero: /images/posts/hero-redirect-alb.png
+hero: /images/posts/hero.webp
-description: Discover how we simplified and automated dozens of HTTP redirects using AWS ALB, ACM and Terraform.
-Zero servers, automatic SSL, and full scalability.
+description: Learn how we replaced EC2 + NGINX with AWS ALB and Terraform to handle 70+ serverless redirects — with zero servers, zero downtime, and 70% lower costs.
 theme: Toha
 menu:
   sidebar: